philipfeldmann/react-semantic-components/Readme.md

 # Common interfaces for react components

+# Installation

+Install using `npm i react-behavioral-interfaces` or `yarn i react-behavioral-interfaces`

 ## Consistency

 The purpose of this package is to provide utility interfaces for building react component with consistent interfaces.